ttsiodras/dotvim/coc-settings.json.README.md

 ...and then, after launching vim, `:CocInstall coc-clangd` and `:CocRestart`, I was able to issue:

 ```
-:CocCommand workspace.showOutput clangd
+:CocCommand workspace.showOutput
 ```

-...and that's where I saw that I was loading two compilation databases.
+...and choose clangd; that's where I saw that I was loading two compilation databases.